MikeRogers0/MikeRogersIO/src/_posts/2018-03-24-using-decorators-in-rails.md

 ---
 layout: post
 title: Using Decorators in Rails
-categories:
- – blog
-published: true
-meta:
 description: Avoid adding if/else logic inside view, instead use Decorators.
-  index: true
 ---

 Have you ever opened a view in your Ruby on Rails app and seen something like this: